 On the first Saturday in May, tradition finds the world turning its attention to Churchill Downs for the pageantry of the Kentucky Derby.

 But, Louisville is so much more than the Derby.
-And with this year’s event rescheduled for September 5th, there’s never been a better opportunity to highlight the wide-ranging gems throughout this southern city.
+And with the 2021 Kentucky Derby scheduled for May 1st, there’s never been a better opportunity to highlight the wide-ranging gems throughout this southern city.
 We checked in with Louisville-based travel advisor Erin Trager Kusman – momma of twins, avid runner and equally dedicated foodie – and her right hand, Taylor Cremo, to round up their tried and true local favorites.

 Omni Louisville Hotel: Nestled in the heart of downtown, the Omni arrived to the scene in 2018, mixing Louisville hospitality with luxe modernity.
 Walking its expansive footprint, you’ll find a refined leather-clad library bar, an exclusive bourbon tasting room, a classic steak house, a rooftop pool, the Mokara Spa, a food hall, and even stumble into a speakeasy-style bowling alley, Pin & Proof.

 Hermitage Farm: This five-bedroom a historic home on a thoroughbred horse farm will be the city’s newest product upon opening in mere months.
 A legacy project for 21c founders Steve Wilson and Laura Lee Brown, the site includes a bourbon lounge, a direct farm-to-table restaurant, and the exceptional modern art we’ve all come to expect.